neurobagel/documentation/docs/maintaining.md

 ## Updating the data in your graph

-If you have followed the [initial setup](getting_started.md) and have deployed your Neurobagel node from our Docker Compose recipe, your node now has a dedicated graph database that stores the datasets for your node.
+The Neurobagel deployment recipe launches a dedicated graph database that stores the datasets for a single node.
+The data in this graph database is defined using the [`LOCAL_GRAPH_DATA` environment variable](config.md#environment-variables), and can be changed at any time.

 By default, the graph database will only contain an [example dataset called `BIDS synthetic`](https://github.com/neurobagel/recipes/blob/main/data/example_synthetic_pheno-bids.jsonld).

-Replacing the existing data in your graph database with your own data (or updated data) is a straightforward process.
+If you have followed the [initial setup](getting_started.md) for deploying a Neurobagel node from our Docker Compose recipe, replacing the existing data in your graph database with your own data (or updated data) is a straightforward process.

-Once you have generated or updated the JSONLD files you want to upload, the process to update the data in your graph is:
+Once you have generated or updated the JSONLD files you want to upload, to update the data in your graph:

-1. Shut down the Neurobagel node
+1. Shut down the Neurobagel node, if it is already running

     ```bash
     docker compose --profile full_stack down